Mileage Tax Deduction for Gig Drivers in 2026: The Complete Guide for Uber, Lyft, DoorDash & Delivery Drivers

 Per IRS Revenue Procedure 2025-56, the standard mileage rate for business use of a vehicle is 72.5 cents per mile for 2026.
 If you choose the standard mileage rate, you must use it in the first year the vehicle is available for business use.
 You can still deduct parking fees and tolls separately on top of the standard mileage rate.

-Even with the standard mileage rate, you can still deduct parking fees and tolls on top of the per-mile rate.
-For gig drivers, airport parking fees, toll road charges, and metered parking during deliveries are all additional deductions.
-These can easily add $500 to $2,000 per year depending on your market.
+You can still deduct parking fees and tolls on top of the standard rate.
+Airport parking, toll roads, and metered parking can add $500 to $2,000/year.

 Standard Mileage Rate vs. Actual Expense Method